 Section 25-330 states the following:

-“In determining whether to award spousal maintenance or the amount of any award of spousal maintenance, the court shall consider any federal disability benefits awarded to the other spouse for service-connected disabilities pursuant to 38 United States Code Chapter 11.”
+“In determining whether to award spousal maintenance or the amount of any award of spousal support, the court shall consider any federal disability benefits awarded to the other spouse for service-connected disabilities according to 38 United States Code Chapter 11.”

-Section 25-319 states the following in relation to the information above:
+Section 25-319 states the following about the information above:

 “The maintenance order shall be in the amount and for a period of time as the court deems just, without regard to marital misconduct, and after considering all relevant factors, including: the ability of the spouse from whom maintenance is sought to meet that spouse’s needs while meeting those of the spouse seeking maintenance, the comparative financial resources of the spouses, including their comparative earning abilities in the labor market.”